 - Excessively random or completely meaningless artworks.
 (See above)

 - Artist statements co-authored by a thesaurus.
-If you have never used the word before, your artist statement is not the place for that word to make its debut in your vocabulary (because you are probably getting the nuance wrong: words have subtly different meanings, otherwise we wouldn’t need so many of them).
+If you have never used that big word before, your artist statement is not the place for it to make its debut in your vocabulary (because you are probably getting the nuance wrong: words have subtly different meanings, otherwise we wouldn’t need so many of them).
 If I had my way, your word ration would allow you one fancy word per sentence.
 If you absolutely have to break this rule because of the pure elegance of the words you’ve selected, then your fancy sentence must be followed by a sentence that unpacks it in simple words (art critics also take note).

 *By “new artists” I mean artists with degrees who should know better and have almost certainly been taught better.